A practical Zendesk omnichannel guide for 2026

 A Zendesk omnichannel guide highlights the Agent Workspace as a central interface where agents manage all conversations from various channels.
 Its main benefit is increased efficiency by providing a complete customer history and cutting down on tab switching.

 A Zendesk omnichannel guide explains that omnichannel features are primarily found in their "Suite" plans, starting from $55 per agent/month.
-However, advanced AI tools are often expensive add-ons, meaning the initial price can increase significantly with additional features.
+Advanced AI tools are available as powerful add-ons, allowing teams to scale their capabilities as they grow.

 A Zendesk omnichannel guide differentiates by stating that multichannel support offers multiple isolated channels, while omnichannel support links these channels together.
 In omnichannel, the customer's conversation history and context follow them across channels, providing a seamless experience.